wevsty/RDPBlocker/README.md

 ## Runing Requirements
 Windows 10 x64 or Windows Server 2016 x64 or higher version.

+Windows Firewall needs to be turn on.

+Note: If the system is located in an intranet environment, this tool may not record the external access IP correctly, and this situation may not work as expected need to pay attention to yourself.

 The code should also support Windows 7 or higher version, but it has not been tested.

 Only the X64 version is provided by default, if you need the X86 version, you need to compile it yourself.

 ## Install
 This tool provides an installation wizard packaged by Inno Setup, which users can use directly to install.

 The program will be installed by default in the ```C:\Program Files\RDPBlocker```

 ```C:\Program Files\RDPBlocker\RDPBlocker.exe``` will be registered as a system service, and as a system service it will start automatically at system startup.